corazon008/mixamo-downloader/README.md

 # Mixamo Downloader
 GUI to bulk download animations from [Mixamo](https://www.mixamo.com/).

-This repository contains the Python source code in the `/src` folder.
-The `.exe` file in the `/dist` folder has been removed.
+This repository contains two Python source code :
+ - `/anims-only` for downloading only the animations
+ - `/packs` for downloading the animations packs

 ### Main Fork Changes
 This fork introduces the following main changes from the original [juanjo4martinez/mixamo-downloader](https://github.com/juanjo4martinez/mixamo-downloader):